Brain Metastasis from Lung Cancer

 Pseudoprogression generally refers to a lesion outside of your brain that gets bigger before it gets smaller while you are on immunotherapy.
 However, in relation to brain mets, radiation necrosis might also look like disease progression when it is just inflammation.

-More important than finding a specialist who specializes in only a part of the body where a cancer spreads to, it is important to find a team that works together.
-Look for a care team where the medical oncologist who treats the lung cancer will work with the radiation oncology or neurological oncologist.
-Communication amongst team members about patient goals, expectations and side effect management is vital.
+More important than finding a specialist who specializes in only a part of the body where cancer spreads, it is important to find a team that works together.
+Look for a care team where the medical oncologist who treats lung cancer will work with the radiation oncology or neurological oncologist.
+Communication among team members about patient goals, expectations and side effect management is vital.